-Continuously passing that line of the drink limit you set for yourself is a sign of Alcohol Use Disorder, or AUD.
-Another key sign of AUD is anticipation.
+Continuously passing that line of the drink limit you set for yourself is a sign of alcohol use disorder, or AUD.
+In addition to excessive drinking, another key sign of AUD is anticipation.
 Are you exhilarated before going down the water slide?
 Do you consistently look forward to it?
 Is the anticipation often even better than the ride itself?

 ‘Wait, how is this a medical condition?’
 Let’s break it down.

-Alcohol Use Disorder limits your ability to control or quit alcohol consumption, despite the consequences experienced from drinking.
+Alcohol use disorder limits your ability to control or quit alcohol consumption, despite the consequences experienced from excessive drinking and alcohol dependence.

 To take the DSM-5 and learn about your treatment options, you can sign up for Monument for free.

 ‘Can I moderate my drinking, or should I aim for sobriety?’